 As the air traps in the envelope (balloon bag), it gets heated up above the normal air temperature by solar energy.
 It causes the balloon to get a lift in the air due to the positive buoyancy or lift.
-Compare to the hot and cool day, the cooler the surrounding air, the more lift is gained by the hot air balloon and less temperature is required to launch it.
+Compare to a hot and cool day, the cooler the surrounding air, the more lift is gained by the hot air balloon and less temperature is required to launch it.

-As the air inside the envelope gets allow to cool, it will start to get down.
+As the air inside the envelope gets allowed to cool, it will start to get down.
 Lifting a hot air balloon of 1 Kg weight require 3.91 m^3 of the envelope and heated to (99 °C,210 °F).

-Below are some Consideration in Solar balloons
+Below are some Consideration for Solar balloons

-Heat radiation for the sun-
+Heat radiation from the sun-

 Reflected Solar Radiation-

 Depending upon the type of soil and material, some of the radiation reflects.
 Albedo is the proportion of reflected solar radiation.
 For soil, it is 0.3 to 0.4, water-0.05 to 0.1, but for black polythene is zero.
 It absorbs all the solar radiation and reflects zero.
 Black is a good absorber and, it is the perfect material for Solar ballooning.
-Dark materials are using for hot air ballooning.
+Dark materials are used for hot air ballooning.
 Black plastic has an emissivity of .95 and, it will reflect 0.5.
 So maximum energy falling on the surface will get absorbed.